aisingapore/PeekingDuck/docs/guide_custom_nodes.md

         pass
 ```

 2. Develop `run`, the core function that PeekingDuck will call in the pipeline.
-Nodes can simply retrieve the necessary data by querying the input as a dictionary.
-In our case, we are taking the input called `number` and multiplying it by `multiple`, and returning the new `number`:
+Nodes can simply retrieve the necessary data by querying the input in a dict-like fashion.
+In this case, we are taking the input `number`, multiplying it by `multiple`, and returning the results as `multiplied_number`:

 ```python
 # multiplier.py